 It can be overwhelming.
 You arrive in a new city and have limited time, but of course you want to see, do and taste the very best.
 Now, get ready to double the effort in a place like San Francisco, which absolutely brims with possibilities from the gourmet shops at the Embarcadero to the chic boutiques found at Union Square.
 Who better then to give you insider tips of our fair City by the Bay than our own staff.
 We asked these intrepid locals: If you had only two days to enjoy San Francisco, what would you do?
 Read on and learn their discoveries so you can enjoy San Francisco and Live Like a Local!

 Michael Reining - Local for 30 years

 Mission Chinese Food.
 A pop-up located within an existing restaurant, inside the Lung Shan Restaurant on 2234 Mission.
-Amazing food, not really fine dining, but maybe the best Asian food in the city!
+Amazing food!

 Red's Java House at pier 40 on the Embarcadero is a great spot before a Giants game or any event at AT&T Park!